 Brazil is also the place to taste many unique foods.
 Inspired by others to cook, no matter what direction you head in the country, you are bound to find something new each time.
 To the south of Brazil is the taste of grilled meats that melt in your mouth, and to the north is the amazing Manicobo dish, that takes at least a week to prepare.

-Border information: If you are starting in Buenos Aires, enter Argentina at Buenos Aires Airport.
+Border information: Welcome to Buenos Aires: If you are starting in Buenos Aires, enter Argentina at Buenos Aires Airport.

 Today there will be a trip meeting at 18:00 hrs.
-There are no activities planned however there are various optional activities for you to enjoy over the next 2 days whilst in this splendid city.
-We stay in a good quality hotel in central
+There are no activities planned for today.
+We stay in a good quality hotel in central Buenos Aires.

 Avenida Rivadavia 950

 At the mouth of the River Plate lies Buenos Aires, the cosmopolitan capital of Argentina.
 It's a buzzing, energetic city that often feels more European than Latin American, so much so that it's often referred to as "the Paris of the South".
 Not surprising when you consider how much the city has been influenced by immigration, with it's large Italian and Spanish communities.